ga-wdi-lessons/js-events-callbacks/readme.md

 ## Learning Objectives
 * Explain the concept of a 'callback' and how we can pass functions as arguments to other functions.
-* Describe the difference between asynchronous and synchronous program execution.
 * Explain why callbacks are important to asynchronous program flow.
+* Pass a named function as a callback to another function.
 * Identify when to reference a function and when to invoke a function.
 * Describe what an anonymous function is and when you would use one.
-* Pass a named function as a callback to another function.
 * Pass an anonymous function as a callback to another function.
+* Define what `this` represents in the context of an event listener.
+* Describe the difference between asynchronous and synchronous program execution.

 ## Framing (5 minutes / 0:05)
 In order to do things on the client side and give our web applications behavior, we need programmatic access to HTML and CSS using Javascript.
 Enter the **document object model**, more commonly known as **the DOM**.
 This powerful tool allows Javascript to interface with our HTML.
 Now we have the ability to generate functionality that can act on HTML elements or be activated by HTML elements.